 We could have split this and been satisfied with our meal.
 I’m not saying we would have walked out of there saying “Oh my, I’m so full, I’m never going to eat again!”
 But definitely satisfied.
 Also, this is a cold nacho dish, and since this is Ahi tuna – it’s not even seared, it’s just straight up cubed, raw tuna with nice crispy fried wontons on top.

 The wasabi aioli had a nice kick to it – a little spicy but not bad, and it was so perfectly balanced with the Asian slaw and the sweet soy – it was just perfect.
 And we knew we were going to split an entree, so we didn’t want to fill up on the nachos.
 We ended up cleaning the plate.
-Honestly, I think $17.79 is a steal.
-I cannot recommend these nachos enough.
+Honestly, I think $17.79 is a steal and I cannot recommend these nachos enough.

 Soup & Salad